 We retired in 2013 and began more intensive traveling, usually for 3-4 months at a time.
 We found that we were spending a little over half of each year traveling.
 We would come home to an overgrown garden, a house in need of repairs and care, and an intensive period of cleaning and upkeep.
 Then, it was time for our next trip!
 We often asked why we kept repeating this cycle of traveling, coming home to a lot of work, and then traveling some more.

-While we were in the UK in 2017, we visited our friends Barbara and Graham, who asked if we had ever considered selling our house and traveling full time.
+While we were in the UK in 2017, we visited our friends Barbara and Graham in Wales, who asked if we had ever considered selling our house and traveling full time.
 Our reply was, yes, we had talked about it several times, but as we get older, a house represents some security and stability for us.
 But it was a lot of work!
 As we talked about what life would look like without owning a house, we were feeling both trepidation and freedom all at once.
 Traveling to any country we wanted and staying a few months, then heading to a new destination instead of repairing a house?
 Sounded heavenly.
 But…..the thought of selling all of our “stuff” – ???
-We had to literally sell – or (mostly) give to charity – all of our furniture, books, clothing, kitchenware, tools, a car, and household items.
+We had to literally sell – or (mostly) give to charity – all of our furniture, books, clothing, kitchenware, tools, two vehicles, and household items.
 The thought of giving up so much of what we treasured was a bit overwhelming.
-The shelf life of items in storage units is a few years, and we thought we would travel full time for far longer than that, so everything had to go!
+The shelf life of items in storage units is a few years, and we knew we wanted to travel until we were physically unable (hopefully, for a decade or more), so everything had to go!
 So we did it, and today are traveling with a backpack each.
 A few items of clothing and some toiletries are all we need.

 January 2019 Update: As we have traveled with few possessions we find that we want fewer and fewer.
 We now have all of our daily items in zippered pockets…no wallets or purses.
 And, of course, we have little interest in retail stores, since there is nothing we can buy that needs to be stored.
 Our only purchases are food, clothing, and toiletries.
 Since the world runs on items being bought, we are sort of the AntiChrists of retail.